suncoast-devs/handbook/lessons/auth0-intro/reading/intro.md

-import CodePen from '@handbook/CodePen'
+---

-# Intro to OAuth
+title: Intro to OAuth
+---

 This lecture aims at giving a basic overview of authentication and authorization.
 This covers token based authentication and serves as the students first look into the aspects of user authentication.
 This lessons focuses on OAuth 2.

-## Learning Objectives

-- be able to describe authentication
-- be able to describe authorization
-- understand the OAuth work flow
-- Read and understand client side code that uses OAuth

 ## Recommended Previous Knowledge

 This lecture should be given toward the later part of `unit-iii - full stack fundamentals`.

 ## Slides